On the Utility of Model Learning in HRI: Performance under Incorrect Modeling Assumptions

-\section{Performance under Incorrect Modeling Assumptions}
+\section{Performance under \\Incorrect Modeling Assumptions}

-From what we have found in the previous section, Theory of Mind is appealing because it has low sample complexity and does not require human-robot (on-policy) interaction data for training -- human-human data could be sufficient.
+From what we have found in the previous section, Theory of Mind is appealing because it has low sample complexity and works from off-policy data.
 However, the bias introduced with this approach could lead to underfitting.
 To quantify this, we compare the ToM and model-based methods when we modify the human simulator.
 Because of the tremendous difference in terms of performance and sample complexity of the model-free method, we chose to omit it to focus on the aforementioned comparison.